Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our comprehensive review guide covers the best MCAT practice tests available to help you prepare for and crush the exam

 Preparing for the MCAT can be a grueling process.
 Not only do you have to learn (or re-learn) a mountain of material, but you also have to learn how to apply that knowledge under exam-like conditions.
-Taking MCAT practice tests can give you the hands-on review you need to not only familiarize yourself with pacing and the type of questions on the MCAT, but also the content.
-This guide showcases the most comprehensive and best MCAT practice tests available on the market and the resources our team has found most helpful.
+Taking MCAT practice tests can be the best means of learning how to apply that knowledge in context.
+This guide breaks down the best and most comprehensive MCAT practice tests available.

 Blueprint takes the number one spot on our list based on three factors: (1) realism of practice tests; (2) value pricing; and (3) all the extra study resources that are included within their practice test bundle.